Zach-Hanson3/Food-Sales-Prediction/README.md

 In this program we are creating multiple different models to help a retailer understand the properties of products and outlet stores that play a role in predicting sales.

+### Data
+#### Source:
+Big Mart Sales Prediction https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/ For this data set there is 8,523 rows and 12 columns.
+#### Data Dictionary

 ## Methods
 - Started by removing the unnecessary features that were included with the original data